• Events

 WHAT WE OFFER NEW BOARD MEMBERS

-on acclimating to Board service and becoming familiar with Board members, discovering the best ways that they can work together.
+The TKO Board will work with new members on acclimating to Board service, becoming familiar with Board members, and discovering the best ways that they can work together.
 New members will receive a TKO Gmail address and Slack account.
-Committee chairs will act as a mentor to new Board members, helping them to establish goals and objectives (e.g.,
+Committee chairs will act as a mentor to new Board members, helping them to establish goals and objectives (e.g., committee service, fundraising efforts).
+The Board President will also check in with new members to help guide them and provide additional support.
+Other Board members, particularly the President team, are always available as a resource.

 BOARD COMMITTEES

-organization through short- and long-term strategic planning and financial oversight.
+Board service is focused on guiding the vision, mission, and values of the organization through short- and long-term strategic planning and financial oversight.
 This is a critical component of service that the Board recognizes may provide a challenge for some new Board Members who may feel that they are not contributing to the organization.
-Where Board Members and other lead
+Where Board Members and other lead volunteers find their expertise can be put to tangible service is within TKO’s Committees; the Committees provide the vehicle for Board Members to help bring long-term strategies to fruition.

-• Advocacy and Stewardship Committee seeks to promote hikers’ interests in Oregon with public agencies, elected officials, and other organizations that impact the hiking experience; develop policies for TKO in working with public agencies and the public, provide safe and fun experiences to volunteers; build and restore trails to provide a quality hiking experience; and teach stewardship ethics to visitors of Oregon’s natural places.
+• Advocacy and Stewardship Committee seeks to promote hikers’ interests in Oregon with public agencies, elected officials, and other organizations that impact the hiking experience; develop policies for TKO in working with public agencies and the public; provide safe and fun experiences to volunteers; build and restore trails to provide a quality hiking experience; and teach stewardship ethics to visitors of Oregon’s natural places.

 • Development Committee seeks to build a movement where hikers in Oregon recognize the value of TKO by contributing financially to support the organization.

 • Executive Committee seeks to grow the organization efficiently and sustainably, and to expand TKO’s impact statewide.
-The Executive Committee consists of the elected officers, but other non-officer
+The Executive Committee consists of the elected officers, but other non-officer members are welcome to participate.

 Each committee has a chair.
 Committee Chairs: